codeware-sthlm/enjinex/README.md

   More about headers on site [https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/), or use the links provided inside `header.conf` file.

-  > :fire: It's highly likely that these properties needs to be changed depending on your, or the hosted sites needs.
+  > It's highly likely that these properties needs to be changed depending on your, or the hosted sites needs.

 - `location.conf`
   This file is not used by default by the image but is available for [reverse proxy location blocks](http://nginx.org/en/docs/http/ngx_http_upstream_module.html).